neo-project/docs/docs/en-us/reference/scapi/framework/native.md

 # Neo.SmartContract.Framework.Native

-A series of methods of native contracts can be invoked in the smart contract.
+A series of native contract methods that can be invoked in the smart contract.

 ## Native Contract Classes